nicogou/xiao-round-display/README.md

+# Important Note:

+This branch uses a specific version of the seeed_xiao_round_display shield and GC9X01X driver.
+These are tracked in branch backlight of my fork of zephyr, and copy-pasted in this application zephyr folder, thus not visible here.

 # Xiao Round display example application

 This repository contains a Zephyr application to demonstrate the use of the Seeed Studio [Round display for Xiao][display] with a [Xiao BLE (Sense)][xiao_ble] board.